-On my Bewildered Slavica blog I’ve created just country categories, but you can add also cities, continents and whatever floats your mind.
-Possibilites are endless and your imagination is the only limit.
+On my blog I’ve created just country categories, but you can add also cities, continents and whatever floats your mind.
+Possibilities are endless and your imagination is the only limit.

-With one simple step you will be able to create as many items and subitmes in your menu as you wish.
+With one simple step you will be able to create as many items and subitems in your menu as you wish.

 Remember that first of all you have to create categories (in the dashboard: Posts – Categories) so then you can drag them and create a neat menu.
 If you have already created the categories, you can skip this step and go directly to the first video in this post.

-Once you’ve created the categories in your WordPress, follow the steps from the video below.
+Once you’ve created the categories in WordPress, follow the steps from the video below.

 - Choose the menu that you wish to amend